SDGforskning/sdg-strings/SDG06_query_topic_WoS.md

 #### Phrase 1

-The elements of the phrase are *local communities + participation/policies + management + water and sanitation elements*
+The elements of the phrase are *local communities + participation/policies/management + water and sanitation elements*

 ```py